 Fine Motor All About Me Activities for Tot School

 Tear and Stick Names:

 Aubrey started all about me week focusing on her own name.
 She is still working on recognizing all of the letters in her name, so for some fine motor practice she worked on tearing paper and gluing it in the letter outlines.
 This was much more challenging than I thought it would be so I ended up ripping a lot of the pieces smaller for her while she worked on picking up and gluing them one at a time.
 Lots of new skills went into this activity!

 Roll and Paint Body:

 Next we worked on identifying the parts of our body.
-I printed a body outlines and color and body part dice.
-Aubrey rolled the two dice, then used watercolor paints to make that body part the correct color.
+I printed a body outline and color/body part dice.
+Aubrey rolled the two dice, then used watercolor paints to paint that body part the correct color.

 Emotion Play Dough Mats: